jepstein-eagle/adaptable/packages/adaptable/adaptable-theming-guide.md

 ### Using with SASS

-#### When using sass, in order to use sass variables as values for css properties, you have to use interpolation!!!
+#### When using sass, in order to use sass variables as values for css properties, you have to use interpolation:

 ```scss
 $theme-color: #fea7ff;